 WASH in health care facilities

-Clean water, sanitation and hygiene in health care facilities saves lives.
+Clean water, sanitation and hygiene in health care facilities saves lives

 The 2011 Global Antibiotic Resistance Partnership report concluded that a large proportion of hospital-acquired-infections in India are preventable with increased infection control, including stepping up hygiene practices such as frequent hand washing.

-UNICEF works closely with the Government of India on increasing WASH in health care facilities and our approach is evidence based.
-Our work includes gap assessment, demonstration of workable models on the ground and assistance in planning, management and monitoring to scale up successful institutional WASH models.
+UNICEF works closely with the Government of India on increasing WASH in health care facilities and our approach is evidence-based.
+Our work includes gap assessment, demonstration of workable models on the ground, and assistance in planning, management, and monitoring to scale up successful institutional WASH models.

-In 2015, the Ministry of Health and Family Welfare (MoHFW) with support from UNICEF instituted the KAYAKALP scheme to recognise and reward the excellence of health facilities in promoting cleanliness, thereby improving the quality of health care services.
+In 2015, the Ministry of Health and Family Welfare (MoHFW) with support from UNICEF instituted the KAYAKALP scheme to recognize and reward the excellence of health facilities in promoting cleanliness, thereby improving the quality of health care services.

+UNICEF supports continued monitoring of WASH infrastructure and practices in healthcare facilities to ensure sustainability.
 We also support the process of assessments of the conditions of the WASH facilities in healthcare facilities, which are carried out with the involvement of state and district level staff of the health department.

 “When a baby is born in a health facility without adequate water, sanitation, and hygiene, the risk of infection and death for both the mother and the baby is high,” said UNICEF Executive Director Henrietta Fore.
 “Every birth should be supported by a safe pair of hands, washed with soap and water, using sterile equipment, in a clean environment.”